lukebellis/LEResume/README.md

 ---

 ### Any bugs?
 - Please kindly to [contact me](https://twitter.com/messages/compose?recipient_id=434987538) or help me to fix the bugs by contributing to this repository.
-Thank you in advance!
+Thank you in advance!# ADResume